Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 10. Washington

-AD: Not sure of the water quality in your state?
+AD: Unsure of the water quality in your state?
 Get it tested by Simplelab, one of the best water testing companies in the US: ->TapScore by Simplelab <-

 New Jersey

-For several years, the public water systems in New Jersey have been in violation of many of EPA’s drinking water codes.
-In Newark, many residents rely on bottled water or store-bought reverse osmosis filtered water.
-Yet, the state is currently working on legislation for cleaner water.
+For years, New Jersey’s public water systems have violated many EPA drinking water regulations.
+In Newark, many residents rely on bottled or store-bought reverse osmosis filtered water.
+However, the state is working on new legislation to improve water quality.

 Georgia

-Radium and TTHMs are some of the chemicals present in Georgia’s water.
-Both of these chemicals have been associated with different cancer types.
-As a result, Georgia’s water is marked unsafe in many parts of the state.
-If you live in Georgia, check with your local authorities to see how clean and safe the tap water in your area is.
+Radium and TTHMs (total trihalomethanes) are some of the contaminants found in Georgia’s water, both linked to various types of cancer.
+This makes tap water unsafe in many parts of the state.
+If you live in Georgia, check with local authorities to understand the quality and safety of your tap water.

 Arizona

-If you live in or are visiting Arizona, check with your local municipality to learn more about your water quality and how to protect yourself.
+If you live in or are visiting Arizona, contact your local municipality to learn more about your water quality and ways to protect yourself.

 Florida

-Hence, tap water has alarming levels of a variety of contaminants, from heavy metals like hexavalent chromium to newly emerging chemical compounds like PFAS.
+As a result, Florida’s tap water contains high levels of various contaminants, including heavy metals like hexavalent chromium and emerging compounds like PFAS.

 Texas

-Rural communities suffer the most in Texas and lack support from the state government because of their small populations.
-As a result, hundreds of public water systems are in violation of the EPA’s standards, some severely so.
-Lead, arsenic, asbestos, and radium are the most concerning contaminants commonly found in Texas water.
+Rural communities suffer the most, lacking support from the state government because they have smaller populations.
+As a result, hundreds of public water systems violate EPA standards, with contaminants like lead, arsenic, asbestos, and radium being the most concerning.

 Michigan